A collection of conversation prompters to assist in mentoring, trust-building and continuous improvement

 Jim Collins’s Good to Great® is rich with learning possibilities.
 A special edition (simpler, focused) for non-profit leadership is available.
 His concept of focused heart-of-the-matter work is developed using three essential questions As you work at honing your team’s purpose and focus, take some time to consider:

-- What are we (this team) most passionate about?
+- What is our team most passionate about?

-- What are we (this team) best at providing?
+- What is this team best at providing?